Hyperparameter Optimization in Machine Learning: Bayesian Optimization

-We illustrate the difference between model-based and random search in a concrete example of tuning regularization parameters of an ML model to prevent overfitting.
-We tuned the L1 and L2 regularization terms, respectively alpha and lambda, of the XGBoost algorithm on the UCI direct marketing binary classification dataset from Kaggle.
+We illustrate the difference between model-based HPO and random search in a concrete example of tuning regularization parameters of a machine learning model to prevent overfitting.
+We tuned the L1 and L2 regularization terms, respectively alpha and lambda, of the XGBoost algorithm \citep{chen2016xgboost} on the UCI direct marketing binary classification dataset from Kaggle.
 The goal was to minimize the AUC.
 Figure~\ref{fig:random-vs-bayes} presents a comparison between random search and BO (model-based), which models the objective function through a GP and uses the expected improvement as the acquisition function.

 Each experiment was conducted using 50 different random seeds, and the results were reported as the average and standard deviation.
 The left and middle plots reveal that BO consistently suggests better-performing hyperparameters than random search.
 The right plot further demonstrates that BO consistently outperforms random search across all evaluated hyperparameter configurations.